-Your knowledge and recommendations are sought after and you can lead training programmes for others.
+Your knowledge and recommendations are sought after and you can lead retail Sales Training Courses and programmes for others.

 Because you have a real understanding of customers and their experience of your offerings, you are able to deal productively with customer problems and issues and guide them effectively to reach a solution.